15 Incredible Spanish Books for Teens to Improve Your Reading Skills

 This novel will help intermediate and advanced readers learn historical vocabulary.
 It also provides an interesting glimpse into Mexican history.

-It is appropriate for grades seven through twelve.
-Though it is fast paced, it is also long and relatively complex, so it is best for intermediate to advanced Spanish students.
+The story is long and relatively complex, so it is best for intermediate to advanced Spanish students.

 This modern dystopian classic follows 16-year-old Katniss Everdeen as she participates in a televised fight to the death.

 The novel is appropriate for grades eight and up, so it is best for intermediate to advanced Spanish students.
 However, beginners who are particularly familiar with the story may also be able to follow it in Spanish.